-Org uses the Calc package for tables to implement spreadsheet functionality (see The spreadsheet).
+Org uses the Calc package for implementing spreadsheet functionality in its tables (see The Spreadsheet).
 Org also uses Calc for embedded calculations.
-See Embedded Mode in GNU Emacs Calc Manual.
+See (calc)GNU Emacs Calc Manual.

 Org can use names for constants in formulas in tables.
 Org can

 if the function

 constants-get has been autoloaded.